-We support safety measures and think that the roundabouts will slow down cars which often travel too fast in the area
+We support safety measures and think that the roundabouts will slow down cars which often travel too fast in the area.

-Dangerous for pedestrians and cyclets.
-Stupid ideal The fact you have already started preparing the streets is diagraceful.
-Worst council in WA
+Dangerous for pedestrians and cyclists.
+Stupid idea!
+The fact you have already started preparing the streets is disgraceful.
+Worst council in WA.

 I am interested that this form of "traffic management" is being used in an Urban Road Safety Program.
 Generally roundabouts are used to improve the flow of vehicle traffic.
 In this case the proposal is put forward as a method of reducing "numerous low-grade traffic incidents".
-Nowhere in the mail out to residents is there any information on the actual data which underprise this project, which intersections were involved in crashes, when, what the actual incidents were, and who was involved, pedestrain, cyclist, motor vehicle drivers and who was involved, pedestrain, cyclist, motor vehicle drivers crashing into cyclists who are already on the roundabout are the
+Nowhere in the mail out to residents is there any information on the actual data which underpins this project: which intersections were involved in crashes, when, what the actual incidents were, and who was involved, pedestrian, cyclist, motor vehicle driver?